ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * 'salt_input', defined in {{salt_input}} of this document.
 This parameter includes the Sender ID that the client has in the OSCORE group whose Gid is specified in the 'context_id' parameter above.

 * 'req_cnf', defined in {{Section 3.1 of RFC9201}}.
 This parameter follows the syntax from {{Section 3.1 of RFC8747}} and its inner confirmation value specifies the authentication credential AUTH_CRED_C that the client uses in the OSCORE group.
 The public key included in the authentication credential will be used as the PoP key bound to the access token.

+  The inner confirmation value of the 'req_cnf' parameter MUST specify AUTH_CRED_C as transported by value.

   At the time of writing this specification, acceptable formats of authentication credentials in Group OSCORE are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.